top of page

 2M Console.jpg

 The Wurlitzer is played before various movies, special events, the Fargo Film Festival, Silent Movie Night, the annual Holiday Pipes noon-hour Christmas concerts, and theatre tours.
-It is the largest theatre organ between Minneapolis and Seattle, and is credited with saving the Fargo Theatre from the wrecking ball.
+It is one the largest theatre organ between Minneapolis and Seattle, and is credited with saving the Fargo Theatre from the wrecking ball.

 Tours of the organ are available upon request.

-to set up a tour email president@rrtos.org or call 218-402-0667
+to set up a tour contact president@rrtos.org/218-402-0667 or vicepresident@rrtos.org/701-561-8851.

 fullsizeoutput_7f8c.jpeg